apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   should be repeated multiple times if the host has many host names.

 A `virtual-host` element may be configured with the following attributes:

+* `enabled` : if set to false, then the virtual host will be disabled.

 * `purge_on_startup` : if set to true, the persistent state of the broker will be purged when the broker is started up.